-No charges in raid slaying; family vows to keep fighting
+No charges in fatal raid; family vows to keep fighting

 Saying he acted in “lawful self-defense,” Wayne County Prosecutor Kym Worthy on Wednesday declined to charge a federal agent who fatally shot an armed robbery suspect in a raid at his father’s Detroit home in April.

 Worthy announced her decision during a lengthy news conference in which she provided a detailed rundown of evidence that she said contradicted family members’ account of the incident.

 The decision means Officer Mitchell Quinn, a U.S. Immigration and Customs Enforcement (ICE) agent, won’t face state charges in the April 27 shooting death of Terrance Kellom, 20.
 A separate investigation on possible federal charges has concluded, but the results have not been announced.

 Worthy noted that she is not hesitant to charge police officers when the evidence supports it, but this was not one of those cases.

 “Yes, black lives matter.
 Of course, they matter,” Worthy said.
 “But you know what else matters?
 Credible facts matter.
 Supportable evidence matters.
 Provable evidence matters.
 Doing justice matters.
 And the truth matters.”